 The alerts generated by Security Center are classified into the following risk levels:

 Note We recommend that you handle the Urgent alerts at the earliest opportunity.

-page.
-You can view all viruses that are automatically quarantined by the antivirus
+the Alerts page.
+You can view all the viruses that are automatically quarantined by

 Note You can ignore the viruses that are quarantined by Security Center.

 ||Click a number below IP blocking / All.
 In the IP Policy Library panel, you can view the enabled IP address blocking policies or all the IP address blocking policies.
 For more information about IP address blocking policies, see Configure blocking policies based on IP addresses.|

 |Number Of Quarantined Files||The number of files that are quarantined by Security Center based on blocked alerts.||Click the number below Number Of Quarantined Files.
 In the Quarantine panel, you can view the details of quarantined files.
 The quarantined files cannot affect your servers.
 For more information, see Use the quarantine feature.|